CZECH ALASKA_PART 1.

 The higher we got, the more it rained.
 Fortunately, even in this bad weather, the Jizera Mountains main road lived up to its name and quite a few sections were modified.
 At least a bit of civility for the discomfort.
 The Jizera Mountains may look like peaceful mountains, but today they decided it was time to repair their reputation.
 The wind was getting unnecessarily fresh, and when the starting field was between Rozmez and Jizerka, lo and behold, someone started taking pictures of us.

-But when he takes pictures of Muha, the spirit of the Jizera Mountains, first there is lightning, then thunder and then hell breaks loose, which led me to believe that it was not a flash from the camera, but from the sky.
+But when he takes pictures of Muha, the spirit of the Jizera Mountains, first comes the lightning, then the thunder and then the inferno, which made me think that it was not a flash from the camera, but from the sky.
 It was no coincidence that quite a few of us gathered in a pub in Jizerka, where we sought refuge from an unusual winter storm.
 Robert Bartos was caught by the storm far from the shelter, so he rightly decided not to fight the elements and returned to Bedřichov, where he finished his journey.
 He was still satisfied and our congratulations to him.
-When the storm had passed, we all set off with reluctance.
+When the storm had passed, we all went on with reluctance.

 However, a break and a short-term improvement in the situation led to a break in the hardship and the riding was good.
 This was followed by a short visit to Poland, where the ride was fast on groomed routes.
 The Bat liked it so much that he inadvertently added a few extra kilometres, but in the end we all did that during the race and it's part of the job.
 Darkness fell and the descent into Harrachov through the narrow corrie was fun.

-Martin Šilhán even had the honour of being hit by a dogsled like in Alaska, even though he had a red blinker on his sled.
+Martin Šilhán even had the honour of being hit by a dog sledge, even though he had a red blinker on his sledge.
 From Harrachov to Vosecká bouda it was just a long uphill and in deep darkness.
 Unfortunately, Matěj Jakoubek left the race here, but after half a year without movement, it was no wonder and we were happy to have such a person by our side.Congratulations, it was an honour for us.

 The shelter above Krakonoš's breakfast became an unwanted destination for Martin Šilhán, who had long hoped to continue here, but due to broken bindings and frostbite on his fingers he had to descend back to Harrachov.
 He was not happy about it, but he did great for us and has our respect.
 And he already knows that next year he will do a repeat.